Daffodil is a Spring blooming plant widely known for its astonishing yellowish-white petals and yellow cup at the center.

 - Place the bulb with the foliage part pointing up and cover it with loose soil.

 - Keep the pots in the region that receives sunlight and watch out for new growth.

 Additionally, if the soil is not draining or loamy, mix the soil up to 4 to 6 inches deep with sand or perlite and transplant.

-Grow Daffodil bulbs indoors under artificial fluorescent lights for 12 hours until foliage emerge.
-Also, provide an additional time of 12 hours darkness while growing Daffodils indoors.
+Grow Daffodil bulbs indoors under artificial fluorescent lights for 12 hours until foliage emerges.
+Also, provide an additional 12 hours of darkness while growing Daffodils indoors.

 If you want a quick follow-up about transplanting, check the video below!